Meet our team

 Susan Noakes

-Staff social worker with the Law Centre.
+Staff Social Worker with the Law Centre.

 Susan Noakes is the staff social worker with the Law Centre.
 She graduated from the University of Victoria in 1985 with her BA (Hons.) in Sociology and later returned to UVic to complete her BSW (1990) and MSW (2002).
 She has been a registered social worker with the British Columbia College of Social Workers since 2004.
 She has had many roles with the Law Centre: social work practicum student; board member, paralegal and has been the staff social worker since 2008.